sleter/halite_challenge/README.md

 # halite_challenge
-Repository for Kaggle "Halite by Two Sigma" comeptition
+Repository for Kaggle "Halite by Two Sigma" competition